enebular/docs/en/Files/AccessFileFromFlow.md

 # Accessing Files From Flows {#Accessing Files From Flows}

 Files that have been deployed to a device can be accessed from a flow that has also been deployed to the same device.
-The following explains about that access.
+The following explains how to go about that access.

 ## File Paths {#File Paths}